schanzs/glacial-fluvial/README.md

 # glacial-fluvial
-## clever model names? long profile erosion by glaciers, streams and sediment (e, g, st, se?)
+## clever model names?
+RanGES: River and Glacial Erosion with Sediment

 the following sections correspond to review criteria from JOSS.